varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	Multiple policy configurations can be loaded at the same time but only one is the "active configuration".
-Loading, switching and unloading of policy configurations happen via the managment process.
+Loading, switching and unloading of policy configurations happen via the management process.

 	A global config sequence number is incremented on each switch and